7Geese/eslint-config-7geese/README.md

 You can read more about our coding style [over here](https://github.com/7Geese/eslint-config-7geese/blob/master/docs/styleguide.md).
 -->

-Inspired heavily by [AirBnB](https://github.com/airbnb/javascript), [Walmart](https://github.com/walmartlabs/eslint-config-walmart) and [Formidable](https://github.com/FormidableLabs/eslint-config-formidable).
+Inspired heavily by [AirBnB](https://github.com/airbnb/javascript), [Walmart](https://github.com/walmartlabs/eslint-config-walmart) and [Formidable](https://github.com/FormidableLabs/eslint-config-formidable) configurations.

 ### Installation

 Install `eslint`, `eslint-config-7geese`, and all the required peerDependencies for the config with one of the following commands:

-If using npm 5+, use this shortcut
+If using npm 5+, use this shortcut:

 ```
 npx install-peerdeps --dev eslint-config-7geese
 ```

-If using npm < 5, Linux/OSX users can run
+If using yarn/npm < 5, Linux/macOS users can run:

 ```
 (